mini miwok maxi fun

 What a great experience already – the day before the race I went for a steep run-up to Hope Cottage.
 I also went for a walk down to Muir Beach – when I connected the dots between the farm I ran through as part of all my races in the area and the farm I was staying at!
 Duh!

 Not knowing much about farming I believe this is a nice farm!
 Everything is organic and it tastes so rich in nutrients.
 I felt blessed by this opportunity to stay still and quiet before the race and also have perfect nutrition (I only eat organic and non-processed foods.
 I eat junk every now and then – just because I’m a rebel).

 I prepared a bag for Tennessee Valley since the course was going there twice.
-I was looking forward to eat the berries there!
+I was looking forward to eating the berries there!

 Preparation also involved being rested and well for the race.
 Although I had gotten sick two weeks earlier I slept a lot and rested and the runny nose and the cough were gone for the race.
 It was cutting it short because after the race I could tell my lungs were tired!
 Never had tired lungs before, or the muscles that move the lungs.
 They are fully functional now.

 Race day was epic but in an unusual way…